mayurondata/Essential-Mathematics-for-Machine-Leaning./README.md

 **Week 12** : Lagrangian Multiplier method, concepts of duality, hard and soft margin classifier, SVM in Python. + _python code_

-- Assuming you have some familiarity with calculus, linear algebra , optimization this repository will certainly be helpful !
+- Assuming you have some familiarity with calculus, linear algebra, optimization this repository will certainly be helpful !